posmlab/lamsa-template-model/docs/README.md

     end
 end
 ```
-Now let's edit the input arguments.
-Instead of needing a radius input, the parabolic latch needs an argument describing the coefficient of the parabolic equation and one adjusting how far the parabola extends.
+Now, let's edit the input arguments.
+Instead of needing a radius input, the parabolic latch needs arguments describing the coefficient of the parabolic equation and adjusting how far the parabola extends.
 The order of arguments here and throughout the component code should remain the same.
 If this changes the minimum number of arguments, edit min # arguments as well.
 ```matlab
 %% parabolic_latch object
 % arguments in required order: